-In the lead up to Christmas 2016, Orla, then 37 years of age, having noticed that her right breast looked bigger in comparison to her left breast, went to her GP.
-“It simply looked different to what normal was for me,” she says.
-With the new year underway and with a referral from her GP, on January 3rd, 2017, Orla went to the Breast Care Centre at the Beacon Hospital.
-Here she had a triple assessment, comprising a mammogram, an ultrasound and six biopsies.
-At this point, having watched her right breast become alarmingly bigger day by day over the Christmas holidays, Orla was in excruciating pain, yet she had told no one.
-Three days later, she was diagnosed with breast cancer and after a week of further investigative tests she received the heartbreaking news that she had Stage 4 Inflammatory Breast Cancer – it had spread from her right breast to her liver, lymph nodes and bone.
-Surrounded by her mother and three sisters in the consultant’s room, Orla recalls, “you could have heard a pin drop, we were all so deeply, deeply shocked.
+With a referral from her GP, on January 3rd, 2017, Orla went to the Breast Care Centre at the Beacon Hospital.
+There she had a triple assessment, comprising a mammogram, an ultrasound and six biopsies.
+Three days later, she was diagnosed with breast cancer and after a week of further investigative tests she received the heart-breaking news that she had Stage 4 Inflammatory Breast Cancer – it had spread from her right breast to her liver, lymph nodes and bone.
+Surrounded by her mother and three sisters in the consultant’s room, Orla recalled, “you could have heard a pin drop, we were all so deeply, deeply shocked.”

-Alongside her family and friends, Orla has been taking part in the Great Pink Run since her diagnosis in 2017.
-“The Great Pink Run is a wonderful occasion for my family and friends to come together to celebrate our strength and unity,” she confirms.
+Alongside her family and friends, Orla took part in the Great Pink Run every year since her diagnosis.
+“The Great Pink Run is a wonderful occasion for my family and friends to come together to celebrate our strength and unity,” she said just months before she died.
 “I could not get through what at times is really a living nightmare without the support and kindness of my loved ones.
 I am so mindful how difficult and upsetting these past years have been for them.
 In fact, at times I think it is harder for my mother, my sisters, extended family and friends to have to watch me ride this crazy rollercoaster that is breast cancer.”

-Orla’s treatment is working well but it remains ongoing.
-The future is by no means certain, but she is determined to try to make the best of each day as it comes.
-She has no intention of leaving this universe anytime soon.
-“We are truly stronger than we know,” asserts Orla.
+Orla was determined to try to make the best of each and every day.
+“We are truly stronger than we know,” she asserted on many occasions.
 “There is another layer of strength in all of us when faced with the terrifying challenge that is cancer.
-Allow your strength to guide you and do what feels right for you.
+Allow your strength to guide you and do what feels right for you.”